naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/addingelements.rst.txt

 Adding Elements
 ===============

-This section provides instructions on how to use the platform and add new functionality or hardware.
+This section provides instructions on how to modify the software to add new functionality or hardware.

 .. toctree::
    :maxdepth: 2